 I Dined at the World’s Only All-You-Can-Eat KFC

-“So, what do they have to do in Osaka?
+“So, what is there to do in Osaka?
 I’m headed there tomorrow.”

 “Well there’s Osaka Castle, a few temples, oh they have an all-you-can-eat KFC…”